The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 ActiveCampaign is definitely built for businesses that want more than simple email newsletters.
 If you need advanced automation, sales tracking, and a CRM all in one, it makes sense.

-But if all you want is an easy way to send newsletters, this tool might feel like overkill, and obviously, it is too pricey.
+However, if all you want is an easy way to send newsletters, this tool might feel like overkill, and it is obviously too pricey.

 6. Brevo – Best For Email Plus SMS Marketing